Watsonian Squire: History

-The evolving landscape of personal transportation in the 1960s, characterized by the increasing affordability of small cars such as the Reliant Regal Reliant Regal and the Austin Mini Mini, contributed to a decline in sidecar sales.
+The evolving landscape of personal transportation in the 1960s, characterized by the increasing affordability of small cars such as the Reliant Regal and the Mini, contributed to a decline in sidecar sales.
 In response, Watsonian diversified its operations into automotive bodywork manufacturing, using their expertise in GRP to produce hardtops for Land Rover and for sports cars.
 When the Land Rover contract ended in 1981, Watsonian was forced to scale back production and make several staff redundant.
 In 1984, the company moved to its current location in Blockley.

 In 1988, Watsonian merged with Squire Sidecars to form Watsonian Squire.

 Following the merger, Watsonian-Squire focused on rationalising their product line and optimizing production methods.
 Towards the end of the 20th century, a renewed interest in sidecars emerged, coinciding with the introduction of modern classic motorcycles such as the Triumph Bonneville 790.
-Appearances in popular culture, including the television program Two Fat Ladies Two Fat Ladies and the film Harry Potter and the Deathly Hallows Harry Potter and the Deathly Hallows – Part 1, have contributed to maintaining the visibility of the sidecar.
+Appearances in popular culture, including the television programme Two Fat Ladies and the film Harry Potter and the Deathly Hallows – Part 1, have contributed to maintaining the visibility of the sidecar.

 From 1999 until 2013, Watsonian were the UK distributor for Royal Enfield motorcycles Royal Enfield which are now built in Chennai, India.